tony/learning-asyncio/notes/recommendations.md

 ## Executive Summary

 The asyncio tutorial series is well-structured with high-quality content.
-The critical missing lessons have been fixed, but there are opportunities for improvement:
+All critical issues have been resolved, but there are opportunities for enhancement:
-- Disproportionate focus on synchronization primitives
+- Disproportionate focus on synchronization primitives (30% of content)
 - Lack of practical I/O examples beyond basic streams
-- File naming inconsistency for lesson 20

-## Remaining Issues to Fix

-### 1. File Naming Issue

-- Lesson 20 is named `020_profiling_and_optimizing.py` but referenced as `020_performance_tuning.py`
-- Action: Rename for consistency with progression.md
+- Missing modern async patterns and real-world use cases

+## Current Status

+All critical issues and file naming inconsistencies have been resolved.
+The tutorial series now has all 20 lessons with correct content and consistent naming.

 ## Content Balance Analysis